 Outcome billing - variable revenue, high margin on repeatable work, strong outcome alignment.
 Requires deep client context but produces 41% higher gross margin than hourly billing for repeatable, high-context work.
 Worked example: a $5K base plus $5K per qualified inbound demo, capped at $25K per month.
 The agency carries the operational risk of producing demand; the client carries no fixed exposure beyond the base.
 Margin runs 50-70% because the agency only delivers when the result lands.

 Equity billing - multi-year payoff, highest variance, strongest alignment.
 Makes sense for category-defining engagements.
 Most agencies cannot afford equity-only structures; the ones who can become category-defining themselves.
-Worked example: a 1-3% common-stock package layered on top of a discounted retainer.
+Worked example: a 1-3% common-stock package layered on top of a reduced-rate retainer.
 Payback is 3-7 years; expected value is asymmetric to the upside.
 Only agencies with strong existing cash flow and category-positive selection can run this; most should avoid it until cash flow is durable.

 Madhavan Ramanujam's pricing framework (extracted from 400+ AI companies and 50 unicorns on Lenny's Podcast) confirms the direction: as a service shifts from labor-priced to outcome-priced, gross margin expands and client retention extends.
 Ramanujam's four pricing-model lessons are direct: differentiate on outcome rather than feature; price on willingness-to-pay rather than cost-plus; segment by intensity-of-need rather than firmographic; and rebrand the product around the willing buyer.
 Each lesson maps cleanly to agency pricing.
 The per-output P&L deep-dive covers explicit margin levers; here it functions as the operating-economics framing for the FOUNDER FUNNEL OS.